Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 No, if done right.
 The key is timing and relevance: start after delivery, ask about the item, be helpful, and don't turn every message into an ask.
 With existing customers, less than 0.1% of customers asked to stop texting.

-Usually no. Return Signals builds a personal relationship with every customer, starting after delivery.
+Usually no. Signals builds a personal relationship with every customer, starting after delivery.
 It sits on top of your existing marketing SMS, helpdesk, and returns portal.
-Most brands keep all their existing tools and add Return Signals as the relationship layer.
+Most brands keep all their existing tools and add Signals as the relationship layer.

-Does Return Signals replace Gorgias?
+Does Signals replace Gorgias?

-No. Return Signals isn't a ticketing system.
+No. Signals isn't a ticketing system.
 It reduces pressure on your helpdesk by resolving many post-purchase issues before they become tickets, but your helpdesk remains the system of record for escalations.

 How hard is the integration?

-We designed Return Signals to be lightweight.
+We designed Signals to be lightweight.
 In many cases (especially on Shopify), brands can get onboarded quickly because we sit on top of your existing stack rather than ripping anything out.
 We feed the conversation data back into your systems of record.

 Is this a returns tool?